Sandhyareddy3/Resume-screening/README.md

 License This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact For any questions or inquiries, please contact:
+Contact For any questions or inquiries, please contact:sandhya rani

-Anukalp Mishra

 GitHub: anukalp-mishra